hmxmilohax/rb3-pc/README.md

 ![A picture of a MIDI to USB interface.](images/midi/miditousb.png "MIDI to USB interface")

-**If you have an audio interface, you may already have a way to plug in MIDI** to your computer, as some audio interfaces come MIDI inputs.
+**If you have an audio interface, you may already have a way to plug in MIDI** to your computer, as some audio interfaces come with MIDI inputs.
 For example, this Scarlett has MIDI connections in the back.
 >![A picture of a Focusrite Scarlett's rear, showing a USB port, and 5-DIN MIDI input and output.](images/midi/midifs.png "Focusrite Scarlett MIDI in/out")